axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md) or adding the following environment variable to the atsd-sandbox image above:

 ```
-   --env SLACK_CONFIG="slack.properties"
+   --env SLACK_CONFIG="slack.properties.xml"
 ```

-Bind the `slack.properties` file to the sandbox image with the following:
+Bind the `slack.properties.xml` file to the sandbox image with the following:

 ```
    --volume /home/user/slack.properties.xml:/slack.properties.xml